GOTV: Get Out The Vote - Voter Turnout Strategies

-Voter turnout, also known as Get Out the Vote (GOTV), describes a political strategy for a candidate or organization to ensure that eligible voters head to the polls or return their ballots by Election Day, ideally voting for a specific candidate.
-It’s an essential part of any campaign strategy and can make the difference between winning and losing an election.
-There are a variety of ways to improve voter turnout, including political direct mail, digital ads, TV and radio buys, canvassing, and phone and text banking.
-Read on to find out some best practices.
+Get Out the Vote (GOTV) or Voter turnout, describes a campaign strategy for candidates or organizations to get eligible voters to head to the polls or return their ballots by Election Day, GOTV is an essential part of any campaign strategy and can make the difference between winning and losing an election.
+There are a variety of ways to improve voter turnout, including canvassing, campaign mail, digital ads, TV, radio buys, phone and text banking.
+Learn our tips for Get Out The Vote -

 Know the Rules: State and Local Laws

-The first part of a voter turnout strategy is to know election rules in your district.
+The first part of a voter turnout strategy is to know election laws and rules.
 It would be a shame to lose an election because you didn’t know your potential voters could register and cast a ballot on the same day, or that early voting is limited to voters who have petitioned to belong on a permanent early voting list.

-After you do your research on when, how, and where people can vote, you can begin to craft a game plan to target specific voters with your messaging.
-Do this early on in your campaign planning—don’t think of GOTV as the final lap of a marathon.
+After you do your research on when, how, and where people can vote, begin to craft a game plan to target specific voters with your GOTV messaging.
+Do this early on in your campaign planning—don’t think of Get Out The Vote as the final lap of a marathon.
 Instead, everything you do in your campaign should lead up to and reinforce your voter turnout strategy.

 There are about a million other tactics campaigns have done to ensure voter turnout success, and even more that have failed.
 Below are some tried and true tactics.